Historic Downtown

 More details Less details

-The White Room is St. Augustine's premier rooftop wedding venue, offering panoramic views of Matanzas Bay, the Bridge of Lions, and the historic downtown skyline.
-Located at the heart of the bayfront, this venue combines modern elegance with waterfront charm.
+The White Room is one of St. Augustine's premier wedding venues, offering panoramic views of Matanzas Bay, the Bridge of Lions, and the historic cobblestone streets.
+Located at the heart of St. Augustine right on the bayfront, this venue combines modern elegance with waterfront charm.

-The venue features three distinct event spaces: the stunning Rooftop Terrace for outdoor ceremonies and cocktails, the industrial-chic Loft for receptions, and the Mediterranean-inspired Villa for intimate gatherings.
+The venue features three distinct event spaces: the stunning Rooftop and Loft for outdoor ceremonies and receptions, the industrial-chic Ballroom also for ceremonies and receptions, and the chapel inspired Villa.
 Each space offers its own character while maintaining cohesive elegance throughout.

-As photographers who've captured over 40 weddings at The White Room, we know this venue inside and out—the best angles for sunset, how the light moves through the Loft, and the hidden spots that make for stunning portraits.
+As photographers who've captured weddings at The White Room for over a decade, we know this venue inside and out—the best angles for sunset, how the light moves through the different spaces, and the hidden spots that make for stunning portraits.

 Why We Love Photographing at The White Room

 What sets this venue apart is the variety of backdrops within steps of each other.
-You can capture dramatic skyline views, intimate brick-walled moments, and waterfront portraits all without leaving the property.
-The Bridge of Lions in the background adds an iconic St. Augustine element that photographs beautifully.
+You can capture beautiful bayfront views, intimate moments with the exposed brick as an amazing background texture, the secluded courtyard, and portraits with the beautiful waterfront in the background—all without leaving the property.
+The Bridge of Lions and the bayfront dotted with sailboats add iconic St. Augustine elements that photograph beautifully.

 Best Photo Locations at The White Room